heroku-reference-apps/agentforce-archive-agent/README.md

 Archive Agent for use with Agentforce
 -------------------------------------

 Extends Salesforce [Agentforce](https://www.salesforce.com/agentforce/) with a custom action that processes unstructured data with AI.
-This example is covered in more detail within this [blog](https://blog.heroku.com/).
+This example is covered in more detail within this [blog](https://blog.heroku.com/) and [video](https://youtu.be/mNgrdf1GX-w).

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)